elburz/awesome-space/README.md

 * [SpaceX](https://www.flickr.com/photos/spacexphotos/) - Flickr account of SpaceX, with high resolution images and diagrams released in the Public Domain
 * [Spacelog](http://spacelog.org) - Read the stories of early space exploration from the original transcripts.
 Now open to the public in a searchable, linkable format.
+* [Cities at Night](http://www.citiesatnight.org/) - High resolution night time city photos from the ISS.
+Help by classifying new cities!
+* [Disk Detective](http://diskdetective.org/) - Comb the Milky Way looking for stars that could harbor planet-forming disks.
+* [ISS EarthKAM](https://earthkam.ucsd.edu/home/) - A NASA education program that provides unique, high quality photographs of our planet taken by middle school students.

 ### Events
 * [Space Apps Challenge](https://2015.spaceappschallenge.org/) - A two-day hackathon where teams of technologists, scientists, designers, artists, educators, entrepreneurs, developers and students across the globe collaborate and engage with publicly available data to design innovative solutions for global challenges.